Agent Skills: Scout — Fast Codebase File Discovery

 python .claude/scripts/code_graph query callers_of <name> --limit 5 --filter "ServiceName" --json

-Combine grep + graph results into a numbered, prioritized file list (see Results Format below).
+Combine grep + graph into numbered, prioritized file list (see Results Format).

 Search Patterns by Priority